whos-gabi/whos-gabi/README.md

 ## Hi , I'm [Gabi][website] 👋

 - 🔭 I’m currently working on improving my skills!
-- 🌱 I’m currently learning everything 🤣
+- 📚 Always learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 💪 I’m looking to collaborate with other content creators
-- 🥅 Goals: Code and learn more.
+- 📈 Goals: Code and learn more.
-- ⚡ Fun fact: I love to draw and design things.
+- 🦄 Fun fact: I love to draw and design things.

 <br/>